-Proposals for projects using restricted-access Census data consist of three separate documents: an abstract, a project description, and a benefit to the Bureau statement, referred to as the Primary Purpose Statement (PPS).
-In addition to these three documents, a CV must also be submitted during the proposal process.
+Researchers intending to use restricted-access Census data must prepare two separate but related documents: a proposal and a benefit to the Bureau statement, referred to as the Predominant Purpose Statement (PPS).
 You should be familiar with the CES website: http://www.ces.census.gov, particularly the section regarding the proposal guidelines before submitting a proposal to CES: http://www.census.gov/ces/rdcresearch/howtoapply.html

 Potential researchers are encouraged to contact the NWCRDC administrator to discuss the feasibility of a project.
 While the NWCRDC administrator can speak to various aspects of the proposal process and different data sets available for analysis, the bulk of proposal development is up to the researcher.

 Please thoroughly review and consult the following documents:

 The project proposal should be fairly detailed and should include the following elements listed below.
 These items can be thought of as headings in the research document.

 Project Duration – include a timeline with project milestones

 Two questions that must be answered are how the proposed research using restricted-access data will benefit the U.S. Census Bureau and push various scientific debates forward

 Proposals must demonstrate that the research is likely to provide one or more Title 13 benefits to the Bureau.
 A research project must demonstrate that its predominant purpose is to benefit Census Bureau programs.

 Proposals are submitted directly to the RDC Administrator.
 Proposals can be submitted any time through out the year.
 Once the administrator receives the proposal, it is sent out for review within and outside the Census.
 An additional review is then conducted by the Census Review board.
 The Census Bureau then contacts the researcher with the final decision.
 Review times are dependent upon the datasets used.